NetLogo/Goo-Extension/README.md

 This extension lets you manipulate the GUI widgets in NetLogo's Interface tab.
 "GUI", hence "Goo".

-This version of the extension requires NetLogo 5.0beta2.
+This version of the extension requires (exactly) NetLogo 5.0beta2.

 ## Development status